 6. Send attendees to industry events and workshops.

-Establishing connections with other business professionals can be as simple as attending a local industry-related event, gathering, or class (whether in-person or online).
-Many of these events are free or low-cost and give employees the opportunity to learn new information, meet like-minded individuals, and jumpstart their professional creativity.
+Establishing connections with other business professionals can be as simple as attending a local industry-related event, gathering, or class.
+Many of these events are free or low-cost and allow employees to learn new information, meet like-minded individuals, and jumpstart their professional creativity.

 Finding local industry events for employees to attend is easier than you think.
 Here are some steps to help you find networking events for employees.

 - Online Search: Start by conducting an online search using relevant keywords from your industry, city, or region, and the type of event you are looking for (e.g., conferences, workshops, seminars).

 - Industry Associations and Organizations: Check out industry-specific associations, chambers of commerce, or professional organizations in your area for local events.

 - Event Aggregator Websites: Look for sites that curate and list local events across different industries.
 Examples of these websites include Eventbrite, Meetup, and Eventful.